Dubai - HES (WI) Ltd - Purchase T & Cs

 4.1 The price of the Goods and/or Equipment and/or Services shall be as specified in the Purchase Order and shall be fixed and firm and not subject to escalation.
 In consideration of the complete and satisfactory performance of the Purchase Order, the Vendor will be reimbursed by the Purchaser in accordance with the following:

-4.2 All prices contemplated under the Purchaser Order are exclusive of any applicable sales tax, which shall be charged by and accounted to the relevant tax authority by the relevant party as is required under prevailing legislation.
-Furthermore, the Vendor will comply with all applicable invoicing requirements regarding the charging and accounting of any applicable sales tax.
+4.2 All prices contemplated under the Purchaser Order are exclusive of any VAT, which shall be charged by and accounted to the relevant tax authority by the relevant party as is required under prevailing legislation.
+Furthermore, the Vendor will comply with all applicable invoicing requirements regarding the charging and accounting of any VAT.

 4.3 All prices contemplated under the Purchaser Order are inclusive of charges for preparation, packing, boxing, crating, freight or special service and insurance.